greendam/QuickHeal/README.md

 - Druid : Talent changes to fit 1.18
 - Priest : No changes in last Turtle Wow patch for quickheal
 - Shaman : Healing way now affects CH/HW and also LHW, after healing power
-- All : Healcom doesn't autocancel heals anymore (many complains about this mechanic)
+- Misc : Healcom doesn't autocancel heals anymore (many complains about this mechanic)
+- Misc : Bonusscanner no longer necessary (itembonuslib does the job)